 Weather Panama is a year-round destination.
 However the dry season is generally considered the best time to visit.

 Social customs & quirks Panama’s dominant culture has Spanish origins.
-The family is all-important, machismo is a way of life for most men and Catholicism is prominent.
+The family is all-important and Catholicism is prominent.
 The U.S. has also had a large influence in Panama, due to its long presence in the country.
 It’s not uncommon to see people wearing American clothes or listening to music from the U.S., especially within Panama City.
 Importance is placed on personal appearance and hygiene.
 Panamanians try to maintain a neat, conservative appearance when in public.
 Generally, men pair long pants with a collared shirt; shorts and sandals are usually considered too casual.
 For women, a dress or jeans paired with a nice top is appropriate.
 It should also be noted that it is illegal for men or women to walk around a city or town without a t-shirt.

 Festivals & events Don’t miss Panama Jazz festival!
 With such a diverse cultural blend and rich history, it’s little wonder that music is such an essential part of Panama’s culture.
 This is particularly evident during the annual Panama Jazz Festival.
 One of the most important jazz festivals in the world, this event attracts musical talent from across the globe.